fr3e1/30-2-notes/Social 30-2/Chapter 1/Lesson 2.md

 * They feel that the less government there is, the better

 * They agree with US president Thomas Jefferson's view that "the best government governs least."

+## What is a reactionary
+* sitting on the far right of the ideological spectrum, reactionaries want to go back to the way things were -- the "good ol' days."

+* Often reactionaries are willing to use extreme methods, such as repressive use of government power, to chieve their goals

+* The term "reactionary" is generally negative

+* Against democracy and liberalism

+* Often associated with Fascism, [[oligarchies]] (crony capitalism), extreme individualism